GeoffreyOnyigwaMatieso/chakulahub/README.md

 Oh, we’re not quite there yet, but here’s a little taste of what’s cooking! 🔥

-Stay tuned for the full course—lots of exciting features and flavors coming your way soon. 🍽️
+Stay tuned for the full project of exciting features and flavors coming your way soon. 🍽️

 <img width="1660" alt="Screenshot 2024-11-20 at 5 58 36 PM" src="https://github.com/user-attachments/assets/8d604dea-927a-484a-b18d-28375373ea55">